Global oil, gas producers cut spending after crude price crash

 AKER BP

 Norwegian Aker BP will postpone non-sanctioned projects to cut its planned 2020 capital and exploration spending by 20% due to the coronavirus but maintains its production guidance.
-Capital spending for this year would be reduced to $1.2 billion and exploration spending to $400 million (340.5 million pounds), while in 2021-2022 it expects capital spending to be "well below" $1 billion.
+Capital spending for this year would be reduced to $1.2 billion and exploration spending to $400 million, while in 2021-2022 it expects capital spending to be "well below" $1 billion.
 The company said its ambition to continue paying dividends "remained firm", but the board still had to assess the situation.

 BPBP Plc said it planned to reduce capital and operational spending, which was about $15 billion last year.